 If you’re going to use social media productively then you have to actively choose the times you’ll be on it.
 Your feeds, timelines, and messages should serve you.
 You can’t allow yourself to be just another impression on someone else’s posts.
 Setting aside time to go through your social media will help you focus on what you’re consuming.
 It will also show you what kind of effect it has on you.

 More than that, when you actively choose to log in at set times you allow yourself to focus completely on your other tasks.
-You free yourself to get through your to-do lists, to enjoy real life, and to interact with all the people around you.
+You free yourself to get through your to-do lists, enjoy real life, and interact with all the people around you.
 Setting aside times to be online will also help you build discipline and wean you off the harmful effect of the push notification.

 Lastly, you can increase your productivity and still enjoy your social media by automating the content you share.
 As a starting point, you want to produce generally more content than you consume.
 That’ll keep your mind in production mode and you’ll create value for yourself and the people that follow you.

-Once you’ve mastered creating more than you take, in automating your social media will help you get even more productive.
+Once you’ve mastered creating more than you take, automating your social media will help you get even more productive.
 Automation isn’t just for marketers and brands to bombard you with endless info about their products.
 You can use automation to help you share your message better, free you up to go about your daily tasks and it can help people interact with your content more.

 Automating content requires sitting down and thinking intently about what you’ll share.
 It will give you time to dwell on what you’re sharing and the impact you’re having.
 That way your followers will enjoy the best of your content.
-And, when it’s time for you to login you can focus on getting back to them and helping them by sharing your insights.
+And, when it’s time for you to log in you can focus on getting back to them and helping them by sharing your insights.
 You’ll be able to connect more and engage better with the people you follow, and those that follow you.

 On top of all that, you’ll be able to focus more on your commitments away from your social media.
 Your productivity will increase and you’ll have even greater control over your social media usage.